tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 ```
 squeue -u $USER
 ```
-If there is nothing there, your job has completed and you should look for the output file you named in your hpl.cmd script.
+If there is nothing there, your job has completed and you should look for the output files you named in your hpl.cmd script.

-# Step _ Compare to the theoretical max and decide if you are satisfied
+# Step 8 Compare to the theoretical max and decide if you are satisfied :)

+Here's some info you need to calculate the theoretical Max